Houthi takeover in Yemen: Allegations of outside influence

-Iran and North Korea
+Iran

-In April 2015, National Security Council spokeswoman Bernadette Meehan remarked that "It remains our assessment that Iran does not exert command and control over the Houthis in Yemen".
+In April 2015, United States National Security Council spokeswoman Bernadette Meehan remarked that "It remains our assessment that Iran does not exert command and control over the Houthis in Yemen".

-On December 5, 2019, state department Iran envoy Brian Hook said in a statement where he accused Iran of wanting to prolong the war in Yemen, that "the Houthis’ de-escalation proposal, which the Saudis are responding to, shows that Iran clearly does not speak for the Houthis".
+On December 5, 2019, U.S. State Department Iran envoy Brian Hook said in a statement where he accused Iran of wanting to prolong the war in Yemen, that "the Houthis' de-escalation proposal, which the Saudis are responding to, shows that Iran clearly does not speak for the Houthis".
 A statement that contradicted US justification for arming the Saudis in Yemen.

-Gulf Arab states have accused Iran of backing the Houthis financially and militarily, though Iran has denied this, and they are themselves backers of President Hadi.
+Persian Gulf Arab states have accused Iran of backing the Houthis financially and militarily, though Iran has denied Arab claims, but officially supported the Houthis diplomatically and politically.

-The Houthis are from Yemen's large Shia minority, and Sunni opponents of the militant group have long accused them of close ties to Iran, the largest Shia-led state in the Middle East and a traditional rival of Saudi Arabia, Yemen's largest neighbor and ally.
+The Houthis are from Yemen's large Shia minority, and Sunni opponents of the militant group have long accused them of close ties to Iran, the largest Shia-led state in the Middle East and a traditional rival of Saudi Arabia, Yemen's largest neighbour and ally.
 The rise of Houthi power in Sana'a was interpreted by many analysts as a boon to Iranian influence in the region.
 Speaking to Al Arabiya after the Houthi announcement that parliament would be dissolved and a set of ruling councils formed to govern Yemen, one opposition politician compared the takeover to the Iranian Revolution and called it "an extension of the Iranian project".

 Reuters quoted an unnamed "senior Iranian official" in December 2014 as saying that the Iranian Quds Force had a "few hundred" military personnel in Yemen training Houthi fighters.

 White House spokesman Josh Earnest said in January 2015 it was unclear whether Iran was "exerting command and control" over the Houthis, although he described the U.S. government as "concerned" about the reported ties between them.
 The following month, U.S. Secretary of State John Kerry said Iran "contributed" to the Houthi takeover and the collapse of the Yemeni government.

-Throughout 2021, the US, the UK, Israel, and Saudi Arabia have all provided proof of considerable Iranian military participation in Yemen.
+Throughout 2021, the US, the UK, France, Israel, and Saudi Arabia have all provided proof of considerable Iranian military participation in Yemen.
 Iran admitted in April 2021 that one of its ships in the Red Sea had been targeted.

 Following allegations, it was suggested that Israel may have destroyed the MV Saviz, a suspected Islamic Revolutionary Guard Corps floating station used to collect intelligence and assist weapons trafficking into Yemen, according to Saudi sources.

+North Korea

 In August 2018, the United Nations accused North Korea of trying to supply the Houthis with ballistic missiles.